nhejazi/ezPkgs/README.md

-_N.B._, to install packages in R, it is best to avoid permissions issues by running the install script interactively in an R session started from the terminal (i.e., using `R CMD BATCH` is __not__ recommended). `Rscript` seems reliable (as of 15 June 2016), but this reliability cannot be not guaranteed currently.
+_N.B._, to install packages in R, it is best to avoid permissions issues by running the install script interactively in an R session started from the terminal (i.e., using `R CMD BATCH` is __not__ recommended). `Rscript` seems to work fairly well (as of 15 June 2016), but this functionality is not currently verified to be reliable.

 ### Supplementary Tools